drewdeponte/octopusci/README.markdown

 On Mac OS X machines this can easly be installed via [brew](http://mxcl.github.com/homebrew/) using `brew install redis`.
 Follow the on screen instructions to configure it to auto startup when you boot up as well as simply how to run the server manually.

-Next you need to install a Database.
-I also recommend you create a user account in your Database specifically for Octopusci.
-I will not cover the installation of [MySQL](http://mysql.com), [Postgres](http://www.postgresql.org) or the create of a user within either of those Databases as there exists plenty of documentation on the web that already covers this.

-You also need to create a database specifically for Octopusci to use.

 ### Gem & Init Skel ###